BrookaBrooke/Weeb-Roulette/journals/Brooke_V.md

 # Dec 9

 Finally got the page to show data from the API!
 Just had to lay it out and mak it look decent after that.
 Now I just have to make it redirect you to it from the list once clicked.

+# Dec 12

+Everything is all merged, pray for us!!!